Get uncomfortable to help you get ahead

-We spend a great deal of our waking hours at work.
+You will still want to give them a shot because we spend much of our waking hours at work.
 Given that reality, it is important to make the most of that time.
-Whether you career goals are to earn more money, win a promotion or simply work on more interesting projects, you need to grow.
-In this article, I will cover ten ways to grow your career.
+Whether your career goals are to earn more money, win a promotion or simply work on more interesting projects, you need to grow your career.
+Start incorporating these tips today to help your career reach new heights.

 Your manager’s opinion of you makes a significant difference to your career.
 Unfortunately, many people go through their days with only vague ideas on this point.
 In your next 1-on-1 meeting with your manager, ask for their feedback.
-Here is one way to phrase the question: “What is the most job responsibility I should focus on improving in the next 90 days?”
+Here is one way to phrase the question: “Which job responsibility should I focus on improving in the next 90 days?”

-Some of you may find it difficult to ask their manager for feedback.
-In that case, you may find it easier to ask for comment from a co-worker.
+Some of you may find it difficult to ask your manager for feedback.
+In that case, you may find it easier to ask for advice from a co-worker.
 For the best results, ask a person who you trust and respect.
 Emphasize that you are seeking to improve when you ask them.

 As knowledge workers, we are constantly using technology to get our work done.
-Unfortunately, many of us are still performing routine tasks over and over again.
+Unfortunately, many of us are still performing routine tasks repeatedly.
 Automating tasks is one way to significantly improve your productivity.
 In my case, I’m currently studying Visual Basic for Applications (VBA) to improve and automate tasks in Microsoft Excel.

-If you are looking to learn technology skills to improve your career, here are three practical suggestions:
+If you are looking to learn technology skills to help your career grow, here are some practical steps to take:

 - Consult your public library: many public libraries offer online books, online courses (with video!) and print books on technology skills.
 I recommend the “For Dummies” books as an excellent introduction to many aspects of technology.

-- YouTube Tutorials: YouTube is a good resource for the occasional free tip and tutorial.
+- YouTube Tutorials: YouTube is a wonderful resource for the occasional free tip and tutorial.
 It is a great way to explore and access beginner level information.
-The lack of structure in YouTube means you may have to spend additional time finding the answers you seek.
+The lack of structure on YouTube means you may have to spend additional time finding the answers you seek.

 - Udemy.com In May, I purchased several courses to enhance my Microsoft Excel and VBA skills.
 For those on a tight budget, Udemy often runs significant sales (I bought two courses for $19 that usually sell for $19).
 You can also send questions to the instructor and read comments from other students.

-4. Ask “Why?” in meetings to improve your understanding of the company.
+Ask “Why?” in meetings to improve your understanding of the company

 In the corporate world, assumptions are rarely questioned.
-That means countless loss opportunities to reduce costs and improve products are lost.
-You can set yourself apart from everyone else by asking why in meetings.
+That means there are countless lost opportunities to reduce costs and improve products.
+You can set yourself apart from everyone else by asking “why” in meetings.
 Here are a few examples:

 - Why does it take six months to sign a contract?